Arturo Carsetti: Biography

 In the 1980s and 1990s, also as a result of a long-term collaboration with Stephen Gossberg and other scholars, he edited many volumes and special issues of La Nuova Critica devoted to Cognitive Science and Complexity Theory.
-He is member of the following scientific Societies: SILFS (until 2011), SFI, AST, SIBPA, CiE, IACAP and he has been the Editor-in-chief of the international journal La Nuova Critica since 1984.
-He was also Co-Editor of the journals: Evolution and Cognition and Zeitschrift für Wissenschaftsforschung and he is member of the advisory board of the Logic and Philosophy of Science journal.
+He was member of the following scientific Societies: SILFS (until 2011), SFI, AST, SIBPA, CiE, IACAP and he has been the Editor-in-chief of the international journal La Nuova Critica since 1984.
+He was also Co-Editor of the journals: Evolution and Cognition and Zeitschrift für Wissenschaftsforschung and he was member of the advisory board of the Logic and Philosophy of Science journal.
 He has been the Director of the International Agreement of Scientific Collaboration stipulated by the Universities of Graz and Rome Tor Vergata.
-Since 1996 Carsetti is European Evaluator and in 2012 he joined the European Academy of Sciences and Arts.
+Since 1996 Carsetti was European Evaluator and in 2012 he joined the European Academy of Sciences and Arts.
 In the period 1981-2010 he organized 18 International Conferences, Colloquia and Workshops and participated in multiple Colloquia and Meetings in Philosophy of Sciences all over the world.
 From 1981 to 2005 he was member of the Scientific Committee of the University of Rome Tor Vergata.
 In the period 1994-1997 he was the National Coordinator of a group of research in the field of Philosophy of Science at the Ministry of Education, Universities and Research (Italy) (MIUR).
 During 1995 and 1997 he was the National Coordinator of a group of research in the field of Philosophy of Science at the CNR.
 From 2000 to 2010 he coordinated five Research Projects at MIUR, (PRIN 2000, 2002, 2004, 2006 and 2008).
 From 2011 to 2018 he coordinated three other Research Projects at LNC.
-At the moment he is the international Coordinator of the Research Project "LNC, IPR, Eigenforms, self-organizing models and morphogenesis".
+He was the international Coordinator of the Research Project "LNC, IPR, Eigenforms, self-organizing models and morphogenesis".
 He investigated in particular the mathematical and epistemological aspects concerning the functional structures of (human) perception in its link with intentionality and with reference to the development of the embodiment process.
 Major attention was devoted to the introduction of the innovative concept of "self-organizing model" in order to explain, in mathematical terms, why at the level of life and cognition the function cannot but self-organize together with its meaning.
 He is the author of 5 volumes (a next volume is at press) and about 126 papers in international scientific journals.
 He has edited 10 volumes.

+He died on 9 November 2024, after a long illness.